The 2023 D&D Beginner's Complete Guide to the 5e Fighter Class

 Long story short: not sure what a fighter is?
 Just take a cue from your favorite historical figures and fictional characters.

-Besides it being REALLY fun to run up and hit things with a sword (or any weapon for that matter... more on that later) the Dungeons and Dragons 5e fighter class is a great starting point for players new to D&D 5e.
-Here are 6 reasons why:
+You mean besides it being REALLY fun to run up and hit things with a sword (or any weapon for that matter... more on that later)???

 1. They Are Easy to Learn and Play